-Walnuts are rich in omega 3s, phytosterols, polyphenols, carotenoids, and melatonin – all of which help reduce oxidative stress and retard tumor growth (size and number).
+Walnuts are rich in omega 3 fats, phytosterols, polyphenols, carotenoids, and melatonin – all of which help reduce oxidative stress and retard tumor growth both in terms of size and number.
 They influence gut microflora, precluding colon cancer.
 They also prevent prostate and breast cancers.
-Brain booster, anti-inflammatory agent, cholesterol fighter, and now anti-carcinogen – more reason why to eat this super-nut.
+Brain booster, anti-inflammatory agent, cholesterol fighter, and now anti-carcinogen – more reason why you should eat this super-nut.

 The walnut looks strikingly like the human brain and with good reason too!
 This superfood is a brain booster that helps develop neuron transmitters and improve signaling between brain cells.
 Walnuts can also reduce the risk of dementia and Alzheimer’s.
 Now it turns out they may even have a role to play in the battle against the big C, cancer.